JesusdelCas99/LLM-Powered-GitHub-README-Generator/README.md

 # LLM powered README generator for GitHub
 This repository provides a powerful script tailored for effortlessly generating READMEs for GitHub repositories.
 Leveraging the capabilities of Ollama language models, it combines the content of all files within a specified GitHub repository, excluding certain files and folders, and generates a README.md file based on a provided prompt template.

-### Key Functionalities:

-- **Content Aggregation**: Combines relevant information from various project files (excluding specified folders/files) into a single, cohesive prompt.

-- **Prompt-Based Generation**: Allows customization of the README's tone and style by providing a prompt template.

-- **Automated Process**: Saves time and effort compared to manual README creation.

 ## Setup and Configuration <!-- -->